oelmekki/pgrebase/README.md

 # PgRebase

-PgRebase is a tool that allows you to easily handle your postgres codebase for functions, triggers and views.
+PgRebase is a tool that allows you to easily handle your postgres codebase for functions, triggers, custom types and views.

 ## Why

 If you started outsourcing data manipulation to your database through postgresql cool features, you probably realized this is painful.
-Postgresql's functions, triggers and views are not your usual codebase, they live in postgres, and you often have to drop them if you want to edit them, eg when you change a function signature.
+Postgresql's functions, triggers, custom types and views are not your usual codebase, they live in postgres, and you often have to drop them if you want to edit them, eg when you change a function signature.
 You could edit them directly in psql, but then it's migrating servers / other devs installation that becomes difficult.

 The classic tool for this is the migration software, asking you to manage migration files.
 This is great for handling tables, not so great to make